quarkslab/irma/docs/brain/redis.rst

 Configuring Redis
 `````````````````

 Redis serves all components of IRMA platform.
-Thus, you will have to make it to
+Thus, you will have to make it
 listen on all interfaces.
 For that, edit ``/etc/redis/redis.conf`` and comment
 the ``bind`` parameter if necessary.
 You should have something similar to the
 following in your configuration file: